bbrrck/git-workshop/README.md

-# git-workshop-220913
+# Git Workshop

-materials for Git Workshop (Aj Ty v IT) organized on 22.09.13
+materials for Git Workshop (Aj Ty v IT) organized on 22.09.13 and 22.10.18-20